 If you use any instrument of the EM lab, acknowledge the facility in your publications in any of the following ways:

-We would like to thank Rosula Hinnenberg/Marta Rodriguez- Franco of the EM facility at the Faculty of Biology, Freiburg University, for her/their assistance with the generation of EM data.
+We would like to thank Rosula Hinnenberg/Marta Rodriguez-Franco of the EM facility at the Faculty of Biology, University of Freiburg, for her/their assistance with the generation of EM data.

-The TEM (Hitachi HT7800) was funded by the DFG grant INST 39/1153-1) is operated by the University of Freiburg, Faculty of Biology, as a partner unit within the Microscopy and Image Analysis Platform (MIAP) and the Life Imaging Center (LIC), Freiburg.
+The TEM (Hitachi HT7800) was funded by the DFG grant (INST 39/1153-1) and is operated by the University of Freiburg, Faculty of Biology, as a partner unit within the Microscopy and Image Analysis Platform (MIAP) and the Life Imaging Center (LIC), Freiburg.